DHCSSza/dh-ignite/content/reg-options/in-person-application/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Apply to participate in person"
+title: "Apply to participate in person - KZN"
 summary: "Limited tickets are available to participate in person.
 Please complete the application form to indicate your interest and what you hope to learn and contribute.
 A selection panel will review applications and provide feedback on a rolling basis until all spaces have been filled."
 authors: []
 tags: []